 To build these wonders, the Ptah-Hamuts used their wealth of resources to feed great armies and enslaved the "lesser peoples" of the continent.
-Eventually, their conquest spread across the sea to the east and they established the second part of their empire-- Raj-Hamut "land of princes".
+Eventually, their conquest spread across the sea to the east, they conquered the fallen kingdoms of Sindahar and established the second part of their empire-- Raj-Hamut "land of princes".
 This was a means to an end:

 From that point onward, the first born of the god-king was the heir to the throne of Ptah-Hamut.
 If the god-king had twins, the second born would become the heir of the reining maharaja.
 The majaraja's firstborn would be his heir, if not supplanted by the pharoah's twin child, and/or his other sons would be rajas of small princedoms of Raj-Hamut.
 The rajas battle for control of their small kingdoms but all under the command of the maharaja in the capitol of Kuthkuta.

 This created a unique balance of power between members of the royal family that would last for several centuries until the god-king Nexret had twin daughters Wadjet and Nekhbet.
 This was a problem for a variety of reasons.